digitalhoboxx/spring_boot_app/readme.md

 2. implement worldtime api https://worldtimeapi.org/ \
 make an API call -done\
-remove client IP info \
+remove client IP info -done\
-send the new json
+send the new json -done
 *the WorldTime class is set up (and needs to be able) to communicate with the database though this functionality is not yet needed

+3. ?

-3. profit
+4. profit